 The Museum is open from 9am-5pm daily CST.
-We are closed on Thanksgiving Day, Christmas Day, and New Years Day.
+We are closed on Thanksgiving Day, Christmas Eve, and Christmas Day.
 Please note that the galleries close promptly at 5:00pm and we recommend at least two hours to experience the full museum tour.

 - Where should I park?

 There are several paid lots located around the Museum.
 The Music City Center and the Hilton Hotel are both across the street from the Museum and offer paid parking.
 Visit ParkItDowntown.com for additional options.

 - I’m staying at a downtown hotel, but don’t have my car.
 How do I get to the Museum?

 We are within walking distance of several downtown hotels – The Omni, Hilton, Renaissance, and Hampton Inn, - just to name a few.
 The Music City Circuit is a free bus line that runs throughout the downtown area.

 - Can I get a guided tour of the museum?
 How much time should I allow?

 We are a self-guided museum.
 This allows you to design your own experience based on your specific interests.
 We have an excellent audio tour which is included in both the Gold and Platinum Packages and can be purchased online.
 The audio tour contains approximately 60 minutes of narrative and can be stopped and started as you like.